 Website WILFRID LAURIER UNIVERSITY - FACULTY OF SCIENCE - DEPARTMENT OF PHYSICS & COMPUTER SCIENCE

-The Physics & Computer Science Department at Wilfrid Laurier University invites applications for a three-year limited-term faculty position in computer science at the rank of Assistant Professor, with a specialty in one or more of the following areas: Cloud Computing, Internet of Things, Data Mining and Big Data Management.
+The Physics & Computer Science Department at Wilfrid Laurier University invites applications for a tenure-track faculty position in computer science at the rank of Assistant or Associate Professor with specialty in one or more of the following areas: Cloud Computing, Internet of Things, Data Mining and Big Data Management.
+Candidates in related areas will also be considered.
 The position will begin July 1, 2022 and is subject to budgetary approval.

-The ideal candidate for this position will be an individual commitment to teaching, research and service.
-Applicants are expected to have a PhD in Computer Science and the ability to teach a wide range of undergraduate and graduate computer science courses.
-Candidates must also have an active research portfolio that complements existing research in the department.
+The ideal candidate for this position will be an individual with a commitment to teaching, research and service.
+Applicants must have an active research program that complements existing research programs within the department; with a strong track record of academic publications, and demonstrated potential or established record for obtaining research funding from Tri-Council and/or other sources.
+Applicants are expected to have a PhD in Computer Science and the ability to teach a wide range of computer science courses.
 We also welcome statements that speak to a candidate’s experience with and commitment to issues of diversity, equity, and inclusion (e.g., scholarship, teaching, mentoring, lived experience).